Tell me about PaperCut's security

 PaperCut NG and PaperCut MF have been developed from day one with security in mind.
 With its roots in education and with the full understanding that college kids “like to hack”, our software’s development process has continually focused on security.
 At the core of this is our open source code-based culture, with large amounts of our source code being made available to customers.
 The code has been reviewed by leading education organizations, an undertaking which has proven to bear fruit; during one such review in 2008, an independent security expert working for a college discovered an XSRF (Cross-site request forgery) security issue.
 This issue was fully disclosed and quickly addressed in a subsequent release by the PaperCut development team, accordingly.

-At a software-level, PaperCut NG and PaperCut MF leverage Active Directory security groups for access control.
+At a software-level, PaperCut NG and PaperCut MF leverage security groups in a directory management system (for example Active Directory, Google Workspace, LDAP or Office 365) for access control.
 Administrators can be setup with different levels of access.
 For example, system administrators may have access to all application features, whilst office staff could be limited to running reports and accessing only a subset of all features, such as Shared Account management.
 PaperCut NG and PaperCut MF use SSL/HTTPS for communication and remote web based administration, ensuring sensitive data like passwords and account information is secured over the network, and session cookies are securely flagged so as to prevent their interception or modification for malign purposes.
 Internal passwords, if used, are stored in a BCrypt hashed format which is seeded by username and salted with a random salt.
 All security related development is internally assessed and R&D is conducted to ensure we’re meeting best practice.

 PaperCut NG and PaperCut MF also leverage a number of 3rd party components such as the Jetty HTTP Server, Apache Tapestry, Ghost Trap, and the Apache Derby database.
 PaperCut actively works with the open source community backing these projects and has reported and assisted with bugs and issues found over the years.
 The security of these 3rd party components is actively monitored, and any resulting security implications relevant to our software are openly addressed.
 The PaperCut development team has also worked to find security problems within copier/MFP firmware, and has teamed with leading vendors to address these issues as found.